wundii/data-mapper-symfony-bundle/README.md

 - Class mapping for interfaces or other classes
 - Custom root element for starting with the source data
 - Auto-casting for `float` types (eu to us decimal separator)
+- Target alias via Attribute for properties and methods

 ## Supported Types
 - `null`